 “the gold standard’.
 To learn more about this amazing option click here

 Other more cosmetic choices for tooth restoration are ceramic, and direct and indirect composite resin, all of which can be matched to the color of your natural tooth.
 They look better than amalgam fillings because no one knows you have them.
-They also bond directly to the tooth, which means that we don’t have to remove as much tooth structure as we would with amalgam fillings (which lessens the amount of drilling we need to do, and increases the amount of your own natural tooth structure which you get to keep, NICE!).
+They also bond directly to the tooth, which means that we don’t have to remove as much tooth structure as we would with amalgam fillings (which lessens the amount of drilling we need to do and increases the amount of your own natural tooth structure which you get to keep NICE!).
 Unlike amalgam fillings (which have to be completely replaced if damaged), composite fillings can often be easily repaired.
 Need more evidence of their superiority?
-They also harden in seconds, restore tooth strength up to 95%, and can be placed in back or front teeth.
+They also harden in seconds, restore tooth strength up to 95%, and can be placed in the back or front teeth.

 All of our Dentists take great pride and care in helping our patients choose the optimal treatment plan for themselves.
-The materials we use is certainly one of the most important decisions you will make when it comes to the longevity of your restorations and teeth.
+The materials we use are certainly one of the most important decisions you will make when it comes to the longevity of your restorations and teeth.
 We will discuss all of your alternatives so you can pick what is best/right for you.

 In the case of tooth-colored fillings, we all agree that their cosmetic and restorative benefits are certainly reason enough to recommend them to you, over Amalgam.